-When it comes to the work of the High Commissioner, the obvious question arises: what can one international official really do to promote the positive steps I just mentioned?
-It is important to note three factors here.
+Given this task, the obvious question arises: what can the CSCE High Commissioner on National Minorities really do to promote the positive steps I just mentioned?
+A few factors should be mentioned here.
 First, my experience as High Commissioner has shown me repeatedly that in most cases, parties to these ethnic tensions are themselves interested in peaceful solutions.
 An impartial and independent outsider with an international mandate can act as a useful catalyst or even facilitator for more direct contact between the parties.
 Second, I have noticed that High Commissioner recommendations to the governments are often reiterated by other international actors, thus reinforcing the importance of constructive measures by the governments.
-Third and most important, the High Commissioner is in fact an instrument of the CSCE, a collectivity of all of the states in the region.
+The Council of Europe is of crucial importance in this regard.
+I have therefore established a good working relationship with the relevant authorities of that organization.
+Third and most important, the High Commissioner is in fact an instrument of the CSCE, the collectivity of the states in the region.
+Without their support the High Commissioner would politically not be effective or even credible in his efforts at preventing conflict.
 More and more, the weight of consensus among 50-plus governments is strengthening the impact of High Commissioner functioning.
-For example, during the summer the High Commissioner was requested to give on-the-spot comments to a controversial aliens' law in Estonia on behalf of the entire CSCE.
+For example, last summer the CSCE requested me to give onthe-spot comments to a very controversial aliens' law in Estonia on behalf of the entire CSCE.
 These suggestions resulted in noteworthy amendments to the law.